andyfry01/startupinamonth/_posts/2021-01-06-stream-notes.md

 - Grab email on backend server
 - Send email back to server on submit
 - Set up database
-- Save email in database
+- Save email in database.